ShinSakanami/BetterStorage/README.md

 * Renamed "Raw Food" filter to "Fruits & Vegetables".
 * Renamed "Grain Flour" filter to "Cooking Ingredients", with a new tag.

-Updated compatibility patch for Stoneheart Cafe 1.7:
+Updated compatibility patch for Stonehearth Cafe 1.7:

 * Removed "Potatoes" and "Rice" filters.
 * Moved Potatoes and Rice entities to "Cooking Ingredients" filter with the new tag.